olle/contessa/docs/ideas.md

 The main concern with the UI layer will be to manage the implementation, or transport, specifics, for getting a media asset file into an entry, and returning the entry identifier to the client.

+### Handling chain

+For content upload the typical handling chain should be easy to reason about, and create in a structured way.

+  1. Validate input
+  2. Convert to intermediary format
+  3. Extend with meta-data
+  4. Delegate for processing
+  5. Await results
+  6. Return a response

+This list of steps must be locally implemented for each user interface that is provided in Contessa.

+### Processing